 Julie’s first career was as a youth worker.
 She spent many years presenting workshops in schools across Australia before working at a juvenile detention centre on Sydney’s Central Coast.
 After having three boys in quick succession, Julie and her husband Michael started their own IT company, which they built into a success through hard work and determination.

 In 2008, Julie’s love of cooking led her to apply for the first series of ‘MasterChef’, and before long viewers were falling in love with her cooking and straight-shooting sense of humour.
 Julie’s own television series, ‘Home Cooked’, aired on Channel Nine in 2010, and a second book with Random House titled Heart of the Home was published the following year.
 Her third cookbook, Gather, was released in late March 2013.

-In 2012, Julie dusted off her MasterChef apron for charity and appeared in ‘MasterChef All Stars’.
-She finished in the top four, winning an incredible $20,000 in the process.
+In 2012, Julie appeared in ‘MasterChef All Stars’ She finished in the top four, winning an incredible $20,000.
 After giving $5,000 to a fellow contestant for their charity, Julie donated $15,000 to Oxfam.

 In November 2014 Julie released her new book 20/20 meals, showing how to feed a family of 4 for $20 with cooking in 20 minutes.
-Julie will release another book with Hachette Australia in October 2015
+Julie will release another book with in October 2015

 Julie took up the challenge and take part in Australia’s first series of ‘I’m A Celebrity Get Me Out Of Here’.
 Once again her warmth, humour and determination won the hearts of fans.

 Julie has wonderful relationships with all of her partners and continues her regular column with Australian Women’s Weekly.
 Julie currently supports several charities and is a proud ambassador for the McGrath Foundation, Oxfam and ChildFund.